-To use this feature use must have access to the Data Studio ,and have access to Propensity to Purchase and Relationship Scoring as part of your Terminus subscription.
+To use this feature, a user must have access to the Data Studio and have access to Propensity to Purchase and Relationship Scoring as part of their Terminus subscription.

-If you have any questions regarding your current subscription plan, please reach out to your Client Strategy Manager.
+If you have any questions regarding your current subscription plan, please reach out to your Customer Success Manager.

 Relationship data also forms the basis of sales and customer success coaching and pipeline forecasting, indicating how well your reps are doing at building 1-to-1 relationships within accounts, and whether those relationships are ramping up or fading away.

 Within the Terminus Data Studio, Relationship Data will be surfaced as columns in the Data Studio and Opportunity Insights reports, and within the Terminus Global Filters.
 This means that this data can be used to:

 - Generate customized reporting views in Data Studio